 Premises and facilities

-The 6 key areas reflect the process of cremation: from the initial practical and statutory administration; ceremony facilities where a service takes place; to the operational area of the crematorium; and ending with the grounds and memorialisation.
-In addition, services and staff, along with premises and facilities, are also inspected.
+The 7 key areas reflect the process of cremation: from the initial practical and statutory administration; ceremony facilities where a service takes place; to the operational area of the crematorium; and ending with the grounds and memorialisation.
+In addition, services and staff, along with premises and facilities and the crematorium's environmental impact are also inspected.

 After seeking permission from the local authority Chief Executive or Company Director, an inspection is carried out at the crematorium.

-The inspector will inspect all six areas as mentioned above and then create a report from the findings.
+The inspector will inspect all seven areas as mentioned above and then create a report from the findings.